jrb-s2c-github/atomika/README.md

 >>> V5_1 has been released.
 Cluster formation is now much faster and easier to execute.
 Only five steps are required to have it up and running.

+>>> Work has started on V5_2.
+First change caters for sourcing images from container registries over and above preparing its own using Maven JIB.

 # Atomika
 ```
  ATOMIKA: Local deployments to Kubernetes (on Windows)